-This paper's title mentioned that this study is a prelude to a bigger study and project that IMAN Research is planning to pursue.
-For this brief, I will explain how women are persuaded to join religious classes, and how their consumption behaviour
+For this brief, I will explain how women are persuaded to join religious classes, and how their desire to support religious teachings can be dangerous.

 In spite of a worldwide health scare, the coronavirus, Malaysia's economy is expected to grow by 6.7 percent in 2021 following a projected contraction of 5.8 percent in 2020 caused by the COVID-19 pandemic, according to the latest edition of the World Bank Malaysia Economic Monitor: Sowing the Seeds.
 The Finance Ministry had floated a stimulus package to cushion the potential hit to the economy from the ongoing coronavirus outbreak, which has so far killed over 900 people and infected more than 100,000,000 worldwide (CNN February 9, 20201).
 All in all, Malaysians can look towards a slower growth in spending and consumption while they hold on tight to their purse strings, while the country recovers.